 This gives you the convenience of being able to run local GUI tools against the environment - I recommend PhpStorm, DataGrip and Redis Desktop.

 8082 is running an email trap that will intercept all outbound emails and show them in a convenient interface.
-The project's default exception handler has also been customized to render a copy of all exceptions to this email address.
-This should be helpful while developing commands and background jobs.

 After spending time with the various PaaS offerings, it dawned on me that they tend to get in the way.
 I've had to support a few teams now attempting to use